 Peri Kost teaches American Literature at Kearny High School of Digital Media and Design.
 She has 15 years of experience working in interdisciplinary teams to develop project based learning curriculum.
 She believes meaningful PBL experiences allow students to engage more authentically with core concepts and develop a range of transferable skills.

-Zach Robson is a Social Studies teacher at Kearny High School of Digital Media and Design.
+Student, Kearny High School of Digital Media Design

 STEAM Outreach Ambassador